 gas quality

 Under the Code, First Gas requires all gas injected into the Transmission System to be Gas.
-The Interconnected Party acknowledges and agrees that, without limiting either Party’s obligation to act as a Reasonable and Prudent Operator or to mitigate its Loss arising out of or in relation to Non-Specification Gas, should Non-Specification Gas enter, or be in the Transmission System, First Gas is unlikely to be able to prevent that gas from reaching a Delivery Point.
+The Interconnected Party acknowledges and agrees that, without limiting either Party’s obligation to act as a Reasonable and Prudent Operator or to mitigate its Loss arising out of or in relation to Non-Specification Gas, should Non-Specification Gas enter, or be in the Transmission System upstream of the Delivery Point, First Gas is unlikely to be able to prevent that gas from reaching a Delivery Point.